4th Alpine Parachute Regiment

 The Monte Cervino A.P.
 Battalion

-In those years, the recruitment of volunteer personnel began in view of the professionalisation of the entire Italian Army and the approaching abandonment of the compulsory conscription system.
+In those years, the intake of volunteer personnel began in view of the professionalisation of the entire Italian Army and the approaching abandonment of the compulsory conscription system.
 Initially, the personnel consisted of VFA (one-year short-stay volunteers) and VFB (three-year short-stay volunteers) who, with professionalisation at full speed, would be replaced by VFP1 (one-year short-stay volunteers) and VFP4 (four-year short-stay volunteers).

 With the inclusion of these personnel, the EMS (Army General Staff) considered the possibility of further raising the quality level of the department to further improve its direct action and long-range reconnaissance capabilities and to make it capable of also supporting special forces actions or carrying out certain types of them.